npcooley/SynExtend/README.md

 }
 ```

-A few key quirks to this process are that genomes are given an integer identifier inside the `DECIPHER` database, and that same integer must be used as the name for the associated list position in the the object `GeneCalls` that is generated below.
-Also SynExtend currently does not care about header names in FASTA files, meaning that the FASTA is ordered by sequence width before import to the data base.
-Similarly feature information in the GFF3 file is assigned an index and ordered by the width of its source sequence.
-The function `gffToDataFrame` in `SynExtend` provides comprehensive conversion of GFF3s into a simple DataFrame object.
-Future updates to incorporate FASTA headers will eventually render ordering by width unnecessary.
+A few key quirks to this process are that genomes are given an integer identifier inside the `DECIPHER` database, and that same integer must be used as the name for the associated list position in the the object `GeneCalls` that is generated below. ~~Also SynExtend currently does not care about header names in FASTA files, meaning that the FASTA is ordered by sequence width before import to the data base.~~ **Contig names are now accepted as of SynExtend 1.3.6** Feature information in the GFF3 file is assigned an index and ordered by the width of its source sequence in the function `gffToDataFrame`.
+This re-ordering may conflict with the natural order of contigs in fasta and therefore it is recommended to keep the default of `AcceptContigNames` as `TRUE`.
+Users also have the option of using the function `FindGenes` in `DECIPHER`, or using the `rtracklayer` function `import`.

 ```r
 GeneCalls <- vector(mode = "list",